-Accordingly, New Jersey cannot rely on the proposed opt-in to demonstrate attainment with the current ozone NAAQS, and in fact, is obligated to reach attainment before the contemplated opt-in would even take effect, let alone result in significant reductions in ozone-precursor emissions.
-The net result is that since New Jersey does not need and cannot use CARB's ACT Rule as a SIP provision to demonstrate ozone attainment, New Jersey is not authorized to opt-in to the ACT Rule under CAA section 177.
+Maine cannot and will not rely on any potential opt-ins to demonstrate attainment with the current ozone NAAQS, and in fact, Maine already is in full attainment.
+The net result is that since Maine does not need to use opt-ins to CARB's Rules as SIP provisions to demonstrate ozone attainment, Maine is not authorized to opt-in to those Rules under CAA section 177.